joereddington/Delores/morning.md

 _All work is emotional_

-* weight self
-* clean teeth and shave.
+* clean teeth and process clear bags
 * Remember that muscili gives you bellyache
 * Running clothes
 * Check dishwasher has been on